anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

      - Model: Ensemble method is a tree based anomaly detection method.
 It identifies outliers based on majority voting logic.
 If the average predicted data point of all the models is above a certain threshold, then it is marked as an outlier.
      - Prediction labels: Anomaly marked as 1 and normal as 0.
    - Input Parameters:
-     - voters
+     - voters is the dataframe that contains prediction columns of all models that are fit for the run.
-     - n_voters
+     - n_voters is the number of models that are fit for the run.
-     - threshold
+     - threshold is the limit above which a datapoint is considered an outlier.
    - Output: Returns the anomaly labels.

 2. (election_results, models_dict) = get_labels(X, \** kwargs)